SpigotSwiftForks/.github/profile/README.md

 ## How to Use Our Plugins

-To use our plugins, simply navigate to the repository of the plugin you're interested in, download the latest release, and drop it into your server's `plugins` directory.
+To use the plugins, simply navigate to the repository of the plugin you're interested in, download the latest release, and drop it into your server's `plugins` directory.
 Restart your server, and you're good to go!